hugopeek/mab-recommendations/create-modx-org-content-first.md

 > - Wireframing & Screendesign
 > - Templating & Integration

-We have defined rules for accepting new content (which is good), Now, please forgive me if I sound rude or start stepping on any toes, but this is where the content first approach starts swimming against the stream a little bit.
-In the above model, we basically: define our specifications, start wireframing and designing something for those specs, and on agreement we integrate this into the CMS.
+It refers to defining rules for accepting new content (which is good), but it doesn't say anything about any actual content just yet.
+Now, please forgive me if I sound rude or start stepping on any toes, but this is where the content first approach starts swimming against the stream a little bit.
+In the above model, we basically say: define our specifications, start wireframing and designing something for those specs, and on agreement we integrate this into the CMS.
 Which I assume in this case, will be MODX, and I also assume that adding the content will be next..?

 #### Content first

 The problem with this model is that content is often being treated as an afterthought; something that will figure itself out when the time comes.
 By Toutatis, it will not.
 Why do we leave the (arguably) most important part of a project to the very end?
 I've been exploring this topic for a few years now and I'm seeing this pattern over and over again.
 A project is treated as something that needs to go from A to Z, with the C for Content being guestimated and interpolated along the way (dummy content is the ultimate embodyment of this).
-This might work fine for smaller websites or redesigns, but it will get you in trouble in projects that require strategic content.
+This might work fine for small, predictable websites or redesigns, but it will get you in trouble in projects that require strategic content.
 The result is often: content missing the mark or proving to be difficult to implement within an already finished structure and design.
 Let's imagine for example, that we are all excited about this job-to-be-done thing mentioned above and we want to apply that to our content.
 But we do it _after_ going through the whole design and development phase..
 What if the jobs-to-be-done approach opens our eyes to a completely different way of communicating?
-One that would in turn lead to a different content structure and design?
+One that would in turn lead to a different content structure and design altogether?

 This pattern is often referred to as the "waterfall model", which represents a linear flow from start to finish.
-It may not manifestate itself as dramatically as described above, but unless you have some very "watertight" specifications at the start of a project, issues will appear in various little ways.
+It may not manifestate itself as dramatically as described above (with a complete redesign), but unless you have some very "watertight" specifications at the start of a project, issues will appear in various little ways.
 Ideas come up, minds get changed, that's how it goes.
-I'm working on creating some content to publish on my own website about this topic too at the moment and made these graphics to explain it a bit more visually:
+And the longer you wait with adding final content, the higher the chances of your product not being a good fit for that content anymore.
+I'm working on creating some content about this topic to publish on my own website too at the moment and made these graphics to explain it a bit more visually:

 ![Waterfall model to content first](./assets/img/waterfall-to-content-first.png)

 What a content first approach essentially proposes, is to start with content (obviously) and then move through the phases of structuring it, prototyping it and _only in the end_ designing it to be ready for publication.
 This is a **circular process**, which is based on available budget and time and can be repeated / expanded upon in further iterations if needed.

 The result: design that fits the content, not the other way around.
-And faster publications, sometimes..
-Because that also depends on how easy your team / client adapts to this approach.
+And if you're lucky: faster publications..
+Because that also depends on how easy your team / client can adapt to this approach.

 Is it easy?
-No. I've had some heated arguments with clients, project managers and designers (especially Photoshop oriented ones).
-And not all the projects I worked on this way went as smoothly as I'm picturing it now in theory.
-But they all worked _out_.
+No. I've had some heated arguments with clients, project managers and designers (especially Photoshop oriented ones) in content first projects I worked on.
+And not all of these projects went as smoothly as I'm picturing it now in theory.
+But they all worked out in the end.
 Especially if the client or content editor really developed a good feel for this concept, things started to gain momentum very quickly.
 I was surprised by how inventive and creative the editors could be, and even humbled sometimes by how much trust they put in me / us that this was the way to go, even though they had no idea of the final outcome yet and things seemed to be a complete mess still at that point.
 One editor for example, couldn't find a way to make something output all the required data.
 "I wrote it all down instead and made it blue, so you can add it later".
 This simple consideration turned out to work perfectly, and led me to build a status grid, in which we could keep track of all the progress per resource.

-OK, I feel another bookwork coming, l'll move on now.
+OK, I feel another bookwork coming, so I'll move on now.
 But it works, trust me ;)

 ### Create a modx.org that reflects the voice of the entire community

 This starts with getting feedback from the community early on.
 We then need to be able to implement that feedback quickly in the next deployment cycle, so contributors are encouraged to keep contributing and in turn get other member excited to do the same.
 It should be easy for anyone to add showcase sites, tips and tricks, how-to guides, etc to modx.org, by providing clear templates and contributing guides.

-That's not directly related to the content first recommendation anymore, so I'll save that for a different draft.
+This may not directly related to the content first recommendation anymore, so I'll save that for a different draft.
+(Yes, there will be more..)

 ---